Philippines has yet to produce world famous brands. This is not impossible considering that other

 Broad thinking

 Be flexible.
 If there is a need to change one part of your menu, then do it.
-For example, McDonald’s burgers in Indonesia are spicy and hot and it is only in the Philippines where it serves McSpaghetti.
+For example, McDonald’s burgers in Indonesia are spicy and hot and it is only in the Philippines where they serve McSpaghetti.

 Have good partners